Another Book of Nothing Chapters 1-4:

 Words Truth Imagination Hide and Seek

-Growing up in the UK, the highlight of my late teens and early twenties at the end of the 1960's was to set off eastwards each year during the long summer college vacation, following what became known as the ‘hippie trail’ until eventually reaching India and Nepal.
+Growing up in the UK, the highlight of my late teens and early twenties towards the end of the 1960's was to set off eastwards each year during the long summer college vacation, following what became known as the ‘hippie trail’ until eventually reaching India and Nepal.
 By then, I had also discovered what for me was the happy and socially liberating pastime of smoking marijuana, and had also taken a few LSD trips that had shaken the foundations and solidity of what hitherto I had always unquestioningly accepted and considered to be ‘normality’.
 Such experiences provided the first intimation that in fact we are not just this fluid bundle of thoughts and feelings, centred on an organic assemblage of flesh and bones that survives for but a short time on this earth.
 What became clear was that whatever the state of mind or experience, it was always transitory and external to my 'self' as the simple witness of it all, a basic awareness that remained essentially and fundamentally unchanged and completely unaffected by anything, whether physical, mental or even emotional, that appeared before it.

 During my second stay in Kathmandu at the end of 1970, as a young man of 22, I met Sri Tirtha Lal Mahanandhar who became my teacher and guru.
-He taught me how to meditate and led me into the world of Hindu Gods and Goddesses, their stories and teaching, and the towering glory of the wisdom of a multitude of saints and sages, all speaking of the same sublime truth from ancient times up to the present, as I and a small number of others gathered in the mornings and evenings to listen to his teaching about the knowledge of Atman or Supreme Self and the path to self-realisation or 'enlightenment'.
+He taught me how to meditate and led me into the world of Hindu Gods and Goddesses, their stories and teaching, and the towering glory of the wisdom of a multitude of saints and sages, all speaking of the same sublime truth from ancient times up to the present, as I and a small number of others gathered in the mornings and evenings to listen to him talking about the knowledge of Atman or Supreme Self and the path to self-realisation or 'enlightenment'.

 So, what exactly is enlightenment?
 Reading the words and stories of realised souls, some, such as Ramana Maharishi, speak of one consciousness-changing, all-knowing experience, the living reality of which remained clearly evident to them ever after, while others returned from that experience, it seems, to their previous, everyday worldly states only to be pushed by the suffering and sorrows of life to seek their freedom again and again, and to be thus absorbed by degrees, as it were.
-Sri Tirtha Lal said that for himself, having once experienced that state of freedom, he was initially unwilling and afraid to go there again, knowing how it meant the death of his individual identity or ego - until the troubles and struggles inherent in every form of physical existence drove him inevitably and repeatedly back to become increasingly established in that state of being.
+Sri Tirtha Lal said that for himself, having once experienced that state of freedom, he was initially unwilling and afraid to go there again, knowing how it meant the extinguishment of his individual identity or ego - until the troubles and struggles inherent in every form of physical existence drove him inevitably and repeatedly back to become increasingly established in that state of being.

 In general then, enlightenment is assumed to be a super-conscious experience wherein all questions of the heart and mind are laid to rest, all sorrow and fear dissolve and the enigma of existence is resolved.
 All such realised beings tell us that it cannot be described - yet there are libraries and scriptures overflowing with words about it nonetheless.
-Religions that even today still direct the lives of millions are based upon it and have their origin in the experience and teaching of at least one enlightened person or another and claim the legacy of their scriptures to be the ‘Word of God’.
-The primary purpose of these 'words', provided they are not distorted by vested interests to become a means of power and control, is then understood to be to help others to attain enlightenment, or salvation for themselves.
+Religions that even today still direct the lives of millions are based upon it and have their origin in the experience and teaching of at least one enlightened person or other and claim the legacy of their scriptures to be the ‘Word of God’.
+The primary purpose of these 'words', provided they are not distorted by vested interests to become a means of maintaining power and exerting control, is then understood to be to help others to attain enlightenment, or salvation for themselves.

-The opening words of St. John's Gospel in the New testament of the Christian Bible, for example, state that, “In the beginning was the Word, and the Word was with God, and the Word was God”.
-From the point of view of 'enlightenment' however, notwithstanding that the formless absolute Reality and the relative forms of creation are ultimately to be seen as one and the same, like water and its waves, functionally, a word is simply a label - a means of identifying things and communicating information - but as such it is not the actual thing which it denotes any more than the finger pointing to the moon is the moon itself.
-Certainly, a wave itself is nothing but water, but the label ‘wave’ refers to a momentary formation of water that has neither a separate, independent existence nor any essential reality beyond that of water alone.
+St. John's Gospel in the New testament of the Christian Bible, for example, begins by stating that, “In the beginning was the Word, and the Word was with God, and the Word was God”.
+From the point of view of 'enlightenment' however, notwithstanding that the formless absolute Reality and the relative forms of creation are ultimately to be seen as one and the same, like water and its waves, functionally, a word is simply a label - a means of identifying things and communicating information - but as such it is not the actual thing which it denotes any more than the finger pointing to indicate the moon is the moon itself.
+Certainly, a wave itself is nothing but water, but the label ‘wave’ refers to a momentary formation of water that has neither a separate, independent existence nor any essential reality beyond that of being water alone.
 Ornaments made of gold may all look different - the possibilities are endless - but their real substance, their essence, is one and the same, and when their separate forms disappear, as for example in being melted together, that essence, the gold alone remains, never having changed even one iota nor ever having existed as anything else, regardless of whatever its shape or form may appear to be or have been.
 Indeed, it is our illusion of firmly believing the form and appearance of each and every individual thing to have its own intrinsic reality as a separate and discrete entity that prevents us from understanding the essential equality and unity of all phenomena as being the ephemeral display of one, and only one, essence or Reality alone.
-On the other hand, this illusionary perspective and our labelling everything by means of words, as distinct, individual and separate is exactly what gives the world its credence and makes our existence as a part of it seem so totally real - creating the conditions for life, our joys and suffering, the whole universe itself and everything without exception that we experience here.
+On the other hand, this illusionary perspective and our labelling everything by means of words, as being distinct, individual and separate is exactly what gives the world its credence and makes our existence as a part of it seem so totally real - creating the conditions for life, its joys and suffering, the whole universe itself and everything without exception that we experience here.